Carolinian (train)

-The Carolinian is a daily passenger train that runs between Charlotte, North Carolina and New York City.
-The train began operation in 1990 and is jointly funded and operated by Amtrak and the North Carolina Department of Transportation (NCDOT).
-The train operates over the Northeast Corridor between New York and Washington, D.C.
-Intermediate stops in North Carolina include Rocky Mount, Wilson, Selma, Raleigh, Cary, Durham, Burlington, Greensboro, High Point, Salisbury, and Kannapolis.
-The North Carolina portion of the route runs along the North Carolina Railroad, a state-owned railroad which is leased to Norfolk Southern.
-Northbound trains leave Charlotte at breakfast time and arrive in New York in the early evening, while southbound trains leave New York during the morning rush and arrive in Charlotte in the evening.
+The Carolinian is a daily Amtrak passenger train that runs between New York City and Charlotte, North Carolina, with major stops in Philadelphia, Baltimore, Washington, Richmond, Raleigh, Cary, Durham, and Greensboro.
+The 704 mi service is the longest state-supported route in the Amtrak system.
+Northbound trains leave Charlotte in the early morning and arrive in New York in the early evening, while southbound trains leave New York during the morning rush and arrive in Charlotte in the evening.

+The Carolinian began operation in 1990 and is jointly funded and operated by Amtrak and the North Carolina Department of Transportation (NCDOT).
 Additional corridor service between Charlotte and Raleigh is provided by the Piedmont.
 The two trains are marketed by NCDOT under the NC By Train brand.

-During fiscal year 2018, the Carolinian carried 256,886 passengers, an 8% decrease from FY2017.
-Ridership on the Carolinian has steadily decreased since fiscal year 2013, when the Carolinian carried over 317,550 passengers.
-The line had a total revenue of $19,841,847 during FY2013.
+The train operates over the Northeast Corridor between New York and Washington, D.C.
+The North Carolina portion of the route runs along the North Carolina Railroad, a state-owned railroad which is leased to Norfolk Southern.